Agentforce Revenue Management: What It Does (and Doesn't Do)

 How Pimly strengthens the Salesforce ecosystem as a whole

 In Sales Cloud, sales reps have enriched product data at their fingertips, improving discovery and cross-sell opportunities.
-In Service Cloud, agents respond confidently with accurate documentation and compatibility data to make customers happy and close cases quickly.
-In Commerce Cloud, PDPs stay consistent with CPQ, reducing cart failures and returns.
-One governed product foundation powers every cloud.
+In Service Cloud, agents respond confidently with accurate documentation and compatibility data to close cases quickly.
+In Agentforce Commerce, PDPs stay consistent with CPQ, reducing cart failures and returns.
+One product foundation powers every cloud.

-Complete your Salesforce Revenue Cloud strategy with Pimly
+Complete your Agentforce Revenue Management strategy with Pimly

-Salesforce Revenue Cloud automates the entire quote-to-cash process, bringing sales, finance, and operations together on one platform.
-It simplifies quoting, billing, and renewals, but efficiency ultimately depends on the accuracy and structure of your product data.
-When data is fragmented or incomplete, automation breaks down.
+Agentforce Revenue Management automates the entire quote-to-cash process, bringing sales, finance, and operations together on one platform.
+It simplifies quoting, billing, and renewals, but efficiency still depends on the accuracy and structure of your product information.
+When information is fragmented or incomplete, automation breaks down.

 Pimly provides that foundation.
-Whether you use Pimly in manufacturing, CPG, retail, or any other industry, its Salesforce-native design keeps data accurate, structured, and synchronized across teams and channels to optimize performance and collaboration.
+Whether you use Pimly in manufacturing, CG, retail, or any other industry, its Salesforce-native design keeps information accurate, structured, and synchronized across teams and channels to optimize performance and collaboration.
 You’ll eliminate errors while seeing faster launches and a better customer experience that scales with your business needs.

-Strengthen your Revenue Cloud strategy: Book a demo to see how Pimly transforms product data into a growth engine.
+Strengthen your Agentforce Revenue Management strategy: Book a demo to see how Pimly turns product information into an operational advantage.